SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   Note: For an [American Depository Receipt (ADR)](https://en.wikipedia.org/wiki/American_depositary_receipt) or equivalent the dividend yield is derived from the the primary listing of the stock, not the ADR.

-##### CHECK \#1: Is the current dividend yield higher than the cash savings rate?
+##### CHECK \#1: Is the current dividend yield higher than the 25th percentile of the market?

-If the Dividend Yield is \> the cash savings rate (for the relevant geography) the stock is scored one point.
+If the Dividend Yield is \> the 25th percentile of the company’s market the stock is scored one point.

-##### CHECK \#2: Is the current dividend yield in the top 25% of dividend paying stocks?
+##### CHECK \#2: Is the current dividend yield higher than the 75th percentile of the market?

-If the Dividend Yield is within the top 25% of dividend paying stocks (for the relevant geography) the stock is scored one point.
+If the Dividend Yield is \> the 75th percentile of the company’s market the stock is scored one point.

 ##### CHECK \#3: Has the dividend been volatile in the past 10 years?